 As a result, students should be in school in normal circumstances.
-In the event of any decision to close the school these pupils will be entitled to 'immediate' distance learning.
-However, in normal circumstances (i.e. school is open) these students will not be entitled to distance learning materials.
+In the event of any decision to close the school based on PHE guidance or if a student has tested positive through a PCR test these pupils will be entitled to 'immediate' distance learning.